Cornell University Criteria for Sorority and Fraternity Expansion

-In order for a fraternity or sorority to be recognized by Cornell University they must be affiliated with one of the three governing councils: the Interfraternity Council (IFC), the Multicultural Greek Letter Council (MGLC), or the Panhellenic Association (PA).
-These three organizations work collaboratively through the Office of Fraternities, Sororities, and Independent Living and the Office of Campus and Community Engagement.
+In order for a sorority or fraternity to operate as an active organization within the Cornell University community, it must be recognized by the University and it must be affiliated with one of the three independent governing councils: the Interfraternity Council (IFC), the Multicultural Greek Letter Council (MGLC), or the Panhellenic Council (PHC).
+These three organizations work collaboratively through the Office of Sorority and Fraternity Life (OSFL) which is part of Campus and Community Engagement (CCE) in the Division of Student Campus Life (SCL).

 I Provisional Status

-D. The following is an outline of information that should be included in a presentation before the Expansion Committee.
-The petitioning Inter/National Greek-letter organization should also provide the OFSIL with the following information two weeks prior to their presentation:
+B. Application Components.
+The following is an outline of information that should be included in an application to be reviewed by the Growth Committee.
+The petitioning Inter/National Greek-letter organization should also provide the Growth Committee with the following information by the established deadline:

-• Evidence of local alumni/ae support along with the name and contact information of a prospective chapter advisor who lives within a 100-mile radius.
+• Evidence of alumni/ae support along with the name and contact information of prospective chapter advisors..

-• The number of founding members interested in colonizing.
+• The number of founding members interested in starting the chapter (if applicable) and target number to be recruited through expansion effort.

 • Information about the Inter/National organization's strength and presence on other college campuses.